moding-il/bizdoc.core/README.md

 ### Set privileges to form fields and sections

 BizDoc has an administrative utility for assigning _roles_ to _rules_.
-Rules are declared per form in _bizdoc.config_.
+Rules are declared per form in bizdoc.config.

 ```json
 Forms:[{